Canon 1Ds Mark III vs 5D Mark IV

-The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark IV are two professional cameras that were revealed to the public, respectively, in August 2007 and August 2016.
+The Canon EOS-1Ds Mark III and the Canon EOS 5D Mark IV are two professional cameras that were officially introduced, respectively, in August 2007 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 5D Mark IV provides 30.1 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 5D Mark IV provides 30.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is notably smaller (27 percent) than the Canon 1Ds Mark III.
 Moreover, the 5D Mark IV is substantially lighter (36 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1Ds Mark III gets 1800 shots out of its LP-E4 battery, while the 5D Mark IV can take 900 images on a single charge of its LP-E6N power pack.
 As can be seen in the images above, the 1Ds Mark III has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 5D Mark IV, Canon provides the BG-E20 vertical grip as an optional accessory (see here on eBay).